ktindiana/fetchsep/README.rst

 Running `opsep` for your own time series
 ----------------------------------------

-Users may input their own time series into `opsep` by specifying some information in the utils/config.py file:
+Users may input their own time series into `opsep` by specifying some information in the config file:

     | ##### DELIMETER between columns of file with time series
     | user_delim = " "  #any string